9 Best Vermouth Bars in Barcelona

 There’s nothing quite like sipping on a perfect glass of chilled vermouth.
-Don’t miss out on some of our favorite places to experience it in some of the best vermouth bars in Barcelona.
+Don’t miss out on some of our favorite places to experience it in the 9 best vermouth bars in Barcelona.

 Several small glasses of vermouth lined up atop a bar.